Amy Kass: Publications

 Kass authored numerous articles and edited five books, including the reader Giving Well, Doing Good: Readings for Thoughtful Philanthropists.
 She compiled courtship stories she co-edited with her husband, Leon Kass, Wing to Wing, Oar to Oar: Readings on Courting and Marrying.

 In 2011, Kass co-edited the book, What So Proudly We Hail: America's Soul in Story, Speech, and Song with her husband, and Diana Schaub.
 The book is a compilation of short readings on areas of American identity, character, and civic life.
 She also wrote articles on the themes of patriotism and civic duty for both the National Review, and The Weekly Standard.

 Death

 Amy Judith Kass died of complications of leukemia and ovarian cancer at her home in Washington, D.C., aged 74.
 She was survived by her husband (Leon R. Kass) and their two daughters, their four granddaughters, and her three siblings.

 Awards and honors

-Kass received the Llewelyn John and Harriet Manchester Quantrell Award for Excellence in Undergraduate Teaching from the University of Chicago in 1980.
+Kass received the Llewellyn John and Harriet Manchester Quantrell Award for Excellence in Undergraduate Teaching from the University of Chicago in 1980.
 She was the recipient of the Florence Bamberger Award from Johns Hopkins University.

 The Amy Kass, AB '62 Award is established in 2016 by the University of Chicago's New Collegiate Division, awarded annually to a student in the Fundamentals: Issues and Texts for the best thesis.